piper0/Hanab-Conventions/index.md

 - timotree
 - Valetta6789

 Note that the above list of conventions is *not* complete.
 Several of the above contributors were in the process of drafting proposals when the gates were sealed.
-Feel free to send in your proposals if I missed yours, and I'll happily add it to the list.
+Feel free to send in your proposals if we missed yours, and we'll happily add it to the list.